 Can I Get Diagnosed With Shingles Over Telehealth?

 Yes, you can get diagnosed with shingles through virtual care.
 However, some doctors may also ask that you come in for a physical examination.
 Mira has recently launched virtual care options for its members.
-Members can select a virtual primary care physician, get diagnosed virtually, and obtain prescriptions for $45 per month with low copays between $5 and $15.
+Members can select a virtual primary care physician, get diagnosed virtually, and obtain prescriptions for $45 per month with a low copay of $25.

 Can I Get Shingles More Than Once?

 Yes, you can get shingles more than once in your life, but this is known to be extremely rare.
 However, there have been recurring cases reported where the same person experienced shingles two to three times.
 One study found that 85 out of 1,700 (5%) persons with a documented case of shingles experienced a second or third infection within an average of 8 years.
 Having shingles once does not protect you from ever having the disease again, albeit rare.
 The shingles vaccine can lessen your chances of initial and reinfection dramatically.

 Shingles are a result of the reactivation of the chickenpox virus.
 Anyone who has ever had chickenpox may develop shingles.
 The infection manifests as a painful rash or blisters on one side of the body.
 One of the best forms of treatment is vaccination; the chickenpox vaccine in childhood or the shingles vaccine as an adult can significantly lessen your risk of developing shingles.
 Additional treatment may include antivirals, antibiotics, pain-relieving medication, and home remedies.